wngaw/wngaw.github.io/_posts/2020-08-09-python_tips_and_guiding_principles.md

 ### Include your data type in your variable name

 This is a very simple but often overlooked aspect.
 Simply give a prefix to your variable to tell you what data type it is.
-If you have a few hundred lines of cone, you might forget what data type a certain variable is and end up scrolling up and down to check the data type.
+If you have a few hundred lines of code, you might forget what data type a certain variable is and end up scrolling up and down to check the data type.

 Positive example: